-Dr. Craig Stringer, Director of Innovation and Technology at Atlas Pressed Metals has taken a look at the performance characteristics one could expect from the use of powder metal in electric motors in his paper titled, Basics of Soft Magnetic Powder Metallurgy, Materials and Properties.
+Dr. Craig Stringer at Atlas Pressed Metals has taken a look at the performance characteristics one could expect from the use of powder metal in electric motors in his paper titled, Basics of Soft Magnetic Powder Metallurgy, Materials and Properties.
 Please click on the link below to receive a copy of his data and research.

-In his paper, Dr. Stringer presents some interesting data.
+This research presents some interesting data.
 But the possibilities don’t stop there.
 Interested in learning more?
 Have an application that demands complex, soft magnetic components?
 Or are you interested in efficiently manufacturing high-volume motors?
-If any of these sounds like you, contact me today.
+If any of these sounds like you, contact Atlas today.